davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/observations.md

 Ironicallly, you may want to save the time dimension into Z-levels (or layers) so that if you ever want to create a visualization of your layers as a GIF (exporting as batch) the time dimension in your GIF will match the time dimension you were thinking about.

 Should this view reflect how you spend your time?
 No, because many things are important to you but aren't going to take your time.
 Your child's health may be important to you, but you have others to help with it (including the child, eventually) and you're not an expert in healthcare.
 That is, if you're not the best at something but it's important to you, outsource it.
+Said another way, some things are important, but that doesn't mean you can control them (or choose to control them).

+You also like how this system makes your values theoretically measurable (in terms of e.g. area) but also clearly not particularly objective (so you don't agonize over the numbers).
+It also makes your values relative, which should really help you think about them.

 ![x](z-level-compression-example.svg)

+No design strategy is perfect, and unfortunately engineers often like to approach design in different ways (e.g. a codesign diagram vs. a gantt chart).
+It seems like the most critical part of designing a design approach should be making what's most valuable most focal, however.

+Nearly the same thing can be done with text, by making plain text into links.
+Let's say you had a link from one document A, to another B, to another C. If you move the link from B to C to the article A by e.g. mentioning the word somewhere (or even just adding the link to some related word) you're making the lower-level content more focal.
+Perhaps you could use links as a simpler form of the z-level based prioritization.

+Another way we do the same thing with text is by pushing language into version control.
+When you are reviewing changes in `git diff` you can `git add` and commit anything you no longer want to be focal.

+Another way to do the same is simply having a backlog, putting what you think should be most important at the top.

 +++